youngpark1516/League-of-Legends-meta-analysis/README.md

 Further, the bimodal nature suggests that there is a more complex underlying pattern in damage distribution.

+Univariate analysis on obtained gold at 15 minutes

+<iframe
+  src="assets/dist_gold.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The histogram shows a nearly normal graph with slight rightward skew.
+This suggests that the data is distributed in a balanced manner.

 ### Bivariate Analysis

 ### Interesting Aggregates